ShiFangming0823/AuthenLoRA/README.md

 # AuthenLoRA
-Official Repository for Paper **AuthenLoRA: Entangling Stylization with Imperceptible Watermarks for Copyright-Secure LoRA Adapters**
+Official Repository for Paper **[AuthenLoRA: Entangling Stylization with Imperceptible Watermarks for Copyright-Secure LoRA Adapters](https://arxiv.org/abs/2511.21216)**

-Paper will be submitted to arXiv soon.

 Code, dataset and model weights will be available soon.